Medical billing online course curriculum

 An overview of the terminology related to major chronic and infectious diseases as well as surgical treatments for those diseases.

 Students learn the fundamentals of medical billing and coding and are prepared to take the Certified Billing and Coding Specialist (CBCS) exam from the National Healthcareer Association, the Certified Professional Coder (CPC®) exam from the American Academy of Professional Coders (AAPC), and the Certified Coding Associate (CCA®) exam from the American Health Information Management Association (AHIMA).
-Program topics include medical terminology; insurance plans; medical ethics; HIPAA; diagnostic and procedural coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE; EOBs, refunds, and appeals; workers' compensation; and electronic claims processing.
-Students receive in-depth training on ICD-10-CM/PCS, CPT, and HCPCS code assignment.
+Program topics include medical terminology; insurance plans; medical ethics; HIPAA; diagnostic and procedural coding; coding compliance and auditing; physician and hospital billing; Medicare, Medicaid, and TRICARE.
+Students receive training on ICD-10-CM/PCS, CPT, and HCPCS code assignment.

 After completing the Medical Billing and Coding program, students will be able to: